tomhirst/luckybuy-evm/README.md

 # LuckyBuy EVM Contracts

 LuckyBuy is a decentralized protocol that enables probabilistic NFT purchases.
 Users can commit a fraction of an NFT's price for a proportional chance to win the NFT.
 If they win, they receive the NFT at a discount.
-If they don't win, they keep their committed amount.
+If they don't win, they lose their committed amount.

 ## Overview